klaeufer/klaeufer.github.io/index.md

 My research and teaching interests include programming languages, software architecture, distributed and pervasive computing systems, and data engineering, as well as applications in environmental sustainability and other areas of social justice.
 I'm affiliated with the Software and Systems Laboratory (SSL), an environment for computer systems and applied software engineering research.
 My research has been funded by government agencies and corporations.
 I'm a co-inventor on two patents owned by Lucent Technologies, where I was a research consultant (1996-2000).

-I also served in various administrative roles, including associate dean of the graduate school (2005-06), department chair (2012-2018), and graduate program director (2019-20).
+I also served in various administrative roles, including assistant chair (1998-2001), associate dean of the graduate school (2005-06), department chair (2012-2018), and graduate program director (2019-20).

 ## Hobbies